 Pregnant women shouldn’t take retinoids.
 The substance also weakens your skin’s natural UV protection, so people using retinoids should take care to avoid long exposure to the sun and use sunscreen.

 Zinc is a mineral that can also help with acne.
 You can take it as an oral supplement or as a topical treatment.

 A recent review of the past studies on the topic found that zinc can decrease oil production in the skin, and can protect against bacterial infection and inflammation.

 Topical lotions that contain zinc can also help with acne.
-One study found that applying a lotion of 1.2 percent zinc acetate and 4 percent erythromycin twice significantly cleared the skin.
+One study found that applying a lotion of 1.2 percent zinc acetate and 4 percent erythromycin significantly cleared the skin.

 Tea tree oil may also be able to help with your acne.
 In one study, 30 people used tea tree oil gel for 45 days, and another 30 people used a placebo.
-Those who used the gel saw greater improvements in their acne
+Those who used the gel saw greater improvements in their acne.

 Tea tree oil is a good alternative to benzoyl peroxide, a well-known ingredient in acne creams.
 It has similar effects, wiping out bacteria and decreasing oil production.
-Both are available over the counter, but tea tree oil seems to cause less side effects like itching, burning, and peeling.
+Both are available over the counter, but tea tree oil seems to cause fewer side effects like itching, burning, and peeling.